truvhq/quickstart/golang/README.md

 ## Introduction

-Let's get you started with Citadel by walking through this Go Quickstart app.
-You'll need a set of API keys which you can get by signing up at [https://dashboard.citadelid.com](https://dashboard.citadelid.com)
+Let's get you started with Truv by walking through this Go Quickstart app.
+You'll need a set of API keys which you can get by signing up at [https://dashboard.truv.com](https://dashboard.truv.com)

 You'll have two different API keys used by the back end, `Client ID` and `Access key`.

 ## Set up the Go Quickstart

-Once you have your API keys, it's time to run the Citadel Go Quickstart app locally.
+Once you have your API keys, it's time to run the Truv Go Quickstart app locally.
 *Requirements*: The latest version of `golang`

 1. `git clone https://github.com/citadelid/quickstart`